patchthecode/patchthecode.github.io/RangeSelection.md

 }
 ```

 This code also has to be placed the following 2 other delegate functions.
-Please put the code in a function to avoid code duplication.

 ```swift
 func calendar(_ calendar: JTAppleCalendarView, willDisplayCell cell: JTAppleDayCellView, date: Date, cellState: CellState) {